AAlab1819/ProjectTeam02-A/README.md

             break;
         }
 ```
-Lastly, find how many times the `cutPrice` we can do, by using `Sort`, sort the price from the cheapest one.
+The problem is to find how many times the `cutPrice` we can do, by using `Sort`, sort the price from the cheapest one.
 Then do loop to find the bitcoins left after cutting.
 If there is some bitcoins left, the counter will be added, then reduce the bitcoins by reduce the bitcoins.

 The solution link is: https://codeforces.com/contest/998/submission/44893627 <br>